maxludovicohofer/maxludovicohofer.github.io/src/content/projects/steelsilk-championship.md

     - Maya
 downloadLinks:
     - https://0ry0.itch.io/steelsilk
+awards:
+    - Rookie awards 2024 "Game of the year - People's choice"
 ---

 This is the master thesis of my game dev class.
 A game outline was authored for us by our professors and the concept art class.